 The Common, Danbury

-The house stands right opposite the 173 acres of Danbury Common - National Trust Woodland.
+The house itself stands right opposite the 173 acres of Danbury Common - National Trust Woodland.
 Chelmsford is a few miles to the west, Maldon to the east.

 The village has a Co-op supermarket and Tesco convenience store, pubs and a parish church.